GCC 3-day Baku wedding: 150-guest Khaleeji signature

 - Gift logistics.
 Gold and jewellery for the bride coordinated through Birtour's customs channel; documented under the family's name.

-Why does 150 guests work at Fairmont's ballroom?
+Why does 150 guests work in the Fairmont ballroom?

 For a 150-pax Khaleeji program, Four Seasons and Fairmont remain the city-centre anchors.
-For the Gulf-Indian families who run a 4–7 day program with a beach-adjacent closing, we plug in Sea Breeze Resort (Caspian-front, Bilgah peninsula) and Shahdag (mountain, late-spring through autumn) from the same consortium roster.
+For Gulf-Indian families running a 4–7 day program with a beach-adjacent closing, we plug in Sea Breeze Resort on the Absheron coast and Shahdag in the mountains from late spring through autumn.
 The supplier set is small enough that we know the banquet captains by name and large enough that we can hold 150-room blocks without a single property hostage-pricing the package.

 What we don't do